lanranranM/SquidGame-CovidLife/web/readme.md

    npm install anywhere
    ```

+You only need to install these two things once.

-Then, open a terminal at this web folder, and type `anywhere`.
+Then, open a terminal at this folder, and type `anywhere`.
 A browser tab should pop up with the game.